Gesellschaft der Freunde alter Musikinstrumente

 The society is a forum in which public and private collections of musical instruments are visited and aspects of conservation are discussed, whereby the history of the musical instruments is given special consideration.
 Occasionally extra-European instruments are regarded as well.
 In addition to these aspects the society also contributes to discussions between museum "specialists", instrument makers, universities and conservatories on the one hand and private collectors and others interested in old musical instruments on the other.

 Publications

-The society publishes the biannual bulletin Glareana (eJournal) with society news and articles on subjects pertaining to instruments.
+The society publishes the biannual academic journal Glareana (eJournal) with society news and articles on subjects pertaining to musical instruments covering topics ranging from historical and critical musicology to music theory and organology, ethnomusicology, and music iconographical studies.
 It has also published several monographs.